A scientific simulation shows it: a random software to buy / sell stock market values would achieve the same results as real traders.

 Of course, this is not the case.
 Traders do not operate at random.
 So what is the explanation?
-According to Doyne Farmer, market movements depend less on broker strategies than on the structure and constraints of the system itself.
-A spokesperson for the London Stock Exchange readily agrees: “It's an interesting little piece of work that reflects what we see for ourselves. "
+According to Doyne Farmer, market movements depend less on brokers' strategies than on the structure and constraints of the system itself.
+A spokesperson for the London Stock Exchange readily agrees: “It's an interesting little job that reflects what we ourselves see. "

-We know what influence the stock markets have taken over our lives.
-First for the carriers, of which it is a source of income, but also for investments, for employment and for the general atmosphere in our societies.
-We know that social plans now no longer depend only on the smooth running of a business, but on the level of greed of invisible shareholders.
-We learn here that the system generally obeys a "zero intelligence".
-Welcome to the crazies.
+We know what hold the stock markets have taken over our lives.
+First for the carriers, for whom it is a source of income, but also for investments, for employment and for the general atmosphere in our societies.
+We know that social plans, now, no longer depend only on the smooth running of a company, but on the level of greed of invisible shareholders.
+We learn here that the system globally obeys a "zero intelligence".
+Welcome to the crazy people.